cjdbarlow/Part-One/how-to-pass.md

     * I used [anki](http:\\www.ankisrs.net), but use whatever works for you <br><br>
 4. **Do practice vivas**
 Start before the written.
 There is a lot of crossover of skills between the viva and the written.
 Both require a structured approach, and good content knowledge.
-    * Take a break after the written exams, it is  exhausting
+    * Remember to take a break after the written exams, it is exhausting

 ##The Bottom Line